 OperatorsNameDescription

-==Equal (Loose Operators )To compare two variables or values according to only values.
+==Equal (Loose Operators )To compare two variables or values based solely on their values.

-===Identical (Strict Operators)To compare two variables or values according to values and data type.
+===Identical (Strict Operators)To compare two variables or values based on both values and data type.

-!= or <> Not EqualTo detect the truth if the two values are different according to only the value.
+!= or <> Not EqualTo determine the truth when the two values differ based solely on their values.

-!==Not Identical To detect the truth if the two values are different according to only the value and data type.
+!==Not Identical To determine the truth when the two values differ based on both the value and data type.

->=Greater Than or Equal ToTo compare two values together, if one of them is greater than or equal to the other value, it will show the true value.
+>=Greater Than or Equal ToTo compare two values; if one of them is greater than or equal to the other value, it will yield a true result.

-<=Less Than or Equal toTo compare two values together, if one of them is Less than or equal to the other value, it will show the true value.
+<=Less Than or Equal toTo compare two values; if one of them is less than or equal to the other value, it will yield a true result.

 — Greater than